 - Aaron Gouveia, author of two books, Raising Boys to Be Good Men and Men and Miscarriage, and blogger at The Daddy Files

 I'm not on Facebook.
 Will I still benefit from the series?

-The Facebook group is an added bonus for those who have an account and would like a place to continue the conversation after the conference with other attendees.
-But all of the presenter-led material will be made available through the live events, and the Resource Hub where replays will be accessed.
+The Facebook group is an added bonus for those who have an account and would like a place to continue the conversation with other attendees.
+All of the presenter-led material will be available live and also as replays.

-We are using a service from Rev.com to live-caption the conference sessions in order to make them accessible.
+We live-caption the conference sessions in order to make them accessible.
 If you have additional accessibility needs, please contact us at firstname.lastname@example.org

 What is the cost and refund policy?